 Some events may offer TicketPlan Insurance that will ensure you get a refund if you cannot attend due to self-isolating.
 Check your festival website for more details.

 Regular COVID-19 Testing

-In order to help stop the spread of COVID-19, it is sensible for everyone to be regularly testing themselves using the free lateral flow tests provided by the NHS, especially if you are attending a festival.
+In order to help stop the spread of COVID-19, it is sensible for everyone to be regularly testing themselves using the free lateral flow tests provided by the NHS, especially if you are attending a festival and when you return home.
 You can order tests here.

 Whenever you do a test, you should record the result on the GOV.UK website here.

 It is a good idea to stock up on tests well in advance of festival season - don't leave it til the last minute when there may be lots of people ordering them!

 Most events will have some kind of COVID-19 certification process as a condition of entry.
 This means they will ask you to prove your COVID-19 status with one of the following:

 - proof of full COVID-19 vaccination both doses received at least 14 days before your arrival;